squareops/road-to-devops/Level-2/M1-VPN/L03-InstallVPN.md

 systemctl start pritunl
 ```

-If the above commands don’t work, please terminate the public instance and create new one and  follow the below link:
-Pritunl Installation on ubuntu-2004

 ### NOTE: Make sure to allow 80 and 443 in the inbound rule of bastion/jump instance’s security group

 4. After Installation Access it from browser using your server public IP/Domain